sahitya-chandra/codexa/web/content/docs/reference/faq.md

 Typically 10-50MB per 1000 files, depending on file sizes.
 The SQLite database stores chunks and embeddings.

 ### Can I use Codexa in CI/CD?
-Yes, but you'll need to ensure Ollama or your LLM provider is accessible.
-For CI/CD, consider using Groq (cloud) instead of local Ollama.
+Yes, but you'll need to ensure your LLM provider is accessible.
+For CI/CD, consider using Groq (cloud).

 ### Does Codexa work with monorepos?
 Yes!
 Adjust `includeGlobs` and `excludeGlobs` to target specific packages or workspaces.